 Common Mistakes To Avoid

 - Averaging multiple times.
-Only use “Average” the first day.
+Only use “Average” on the first day.
 On return visits, use the stored “Known Point.”

 - Multiple Local Transformations.
 Reusing the same local coordinates with different GPS positions causes data chaos.
 Reset localizations if needed.